jquery/learn.jquery.com/page/javascript-101/types.md

 * Array
 * Function

-The simplest way to create an object is either through the `Object` constructor or the shorthand syntax known as object literal.
-These simple objects are unordered key/value pairs.
-The key is formally known as a property and the value can be any valid JavaScript type, even another object.
+The simplest way to create an object is the shorthand syntax known as object literal.
+These simple objects are unordered key and value pairs.
+The key is formally known as a *property* and the value can be any valid JavaScript type, even another object.
 To create or access a property on an object, we use what is known as "dot notation" or "bracket notation."

 ```
-// Creating an object with the constructor:
+// Using an empty object literal
-var person1 = new Object;
+var person1 = {};

+// Assign properties using "dot notation"
 person1.firstName = "John";
 person1.lastName = "Doe";

+// Access properties using "dot notation"
 alert( person1.firstName + " " + person1.lastName );

 // Creating an object with the object literal syntax: